hugoliv/projectvertices/README.md

-# Creating Face-Based AR Experiences
+# Tracking and Visualizing Faces

-Place and animate 3D content using information provided by a face-tracking AR session.
+Detect faces in a camera feed, overlay matching virtual content, and animate facial expressions in real-time.

 ## Overview